bahim22/work/Docs2/AplusDoc.md

 8. **HTTP**: 400 (80) hypertext transfer pro; standard for web communication; used for rendering pages in browser.
    1. **HTTPS**: 443 secured communication. on web
 9. **DHCP**: 67/68, dynamic host configuration protocol; dynamically assigns IP addresses to network hosts through leases using UDP as its transport protocol
    1. network management protocol used on IP networks
    2. employs connectionless service model, using UDP (UDP port 67 for server and 68 for client)
-   3. manages IP settings for devices & its local network, (ex. auto & dynamically assigns IP addresss to those devices)
+   3. manages IP settings for devices & its local network, (ex. auto & dynamically assigns IP address to those devices)
    4. auto assigns IP addresses and other communication param to devices connected to the net using a client–server architecture
    5. two network components: a centrally installed network DHCP server and client instances of the protocol stack on each device that periodically requests a set of param. from server
 10. `NetBios`/`NetBT`: 137-139 network basic input output system and NetBIOS over TCP/IP: LAN communication.
 Works over OSI layer 4 and needs to work w/ a layer 5 protocol (ex.
 TCP/IP) to work properly.